biotope/biotope-build/README.md

 A module bundler for modern frontend applications.

 ## Guidelines for usage
 - B-E-M NOT NEEDED ANYMORE!
-PLZ WRITE YOUR CSS AS IF IT WERE LOCAL!!!
+PLEASE WRITE YOUR CSS AS IF IT WERE LOCAL!!!

 - third party code will be compiled and placed in "vendor/bundle.js"